 Applications of Half Subtractor

 A half subtractor is a combinational circuit that is used to perform the subtraction of two binary bits.
-It has several applications, including
+There are several application of Half Subtractor, including

 - Digital subtraction – The half subtractor can be used to build larger digital circuits for binary subtraction.